vthot4/COURSES/Logging_Monitoring_Observability_GCP/week1.md

 - Poorly performing code increases the latency and cost of applications and web services every day, without anyone knowing or doing anything about it.
 - Cloud Profiler changes this by using statistical techniques and extremely low-impact instrumentation that can run across all production application instances to provide a complete CPU and heap picture of an application without slowing it down.
 - With broad platform support that includes Compute Engine VMs, App Engine, and Google Kubernetes Engine.
-- It allows developers to analyze applications running anywhere, including Google Cloud, other cloud platforms, or onpremises, with support for Java, Go, Python, and Node.js.
+- It allows developers to analyze applications running anywhere, including Google Cloud, other cloud platforms, or on-premises, with support for Java, Go, Python, and Node.js.
 - Cloud Profiler presents the call hierarchy and resource consumption of the relevant function in an interactive flame graph that helps developers understand which paths consume the most resources and the different ways in which their code is actually cPoorly performing code increases the latency and cost of applications and web services every day, without anyone knowing or doing anything about it.
 Cloud Profiler changes this by using statistical techniques and extremely low-impact instrumentation that can run across all production application instances to provide a complete CPU and heap picture of an application without slowing it down.